-If you want to visit Atlanta when you feel safe to travel again, you may be interested in reading about the 10 culinary experiences you should have in Atlanta.
+If you want to visit Atlanta, you may be interested in reading about the 10 culinary experiences you should have in Atlanta.
 As you plan your future visit, Discover Atlanta is a wonderful resource for information on the area’s lodging, attractions, and dining.

 Save this Southern buttermilk biscuit recipe to Pinterest!

 Oh yum!
 They look so delicious!
 Thank you for sharing your tips! 🙂